RomainBasly/simplists/README.md

 # Readme

 This repository contains the backend, frontend, and websocket server for my project.
+The idea is to be able to share simply lists with your relatives with instant communication using Websockets and later PubSub/Webpush for notifications.

 ## Structure
 - `backend/`: Contains the backend code.